barnwalkomal/OIBSIP_task_1/README.md

 AI Voice Assistant
-br<A simple Python voice assistant with a clean dark GUI.>
+A simple Python voice assistant with a clean dark GUI.